 Who is a dependent adult?

-- Status or Knowledge of the Accused – The person accused of committing this crime must either be a caretaker of the victim or must have known that the victim was an elder or dependent adult.
+The person accused of committing elder abuse must either be a caretaker of the victim or must have known that the victim was an elder or dependent adult.
 In the alternative, the prosecutor may prove that the accused should have known that the victim was an elder or dependent adult.

 Who is a caretaker?